 Gatsby thinks he wants love, and maybe he does, but Daisy also represents the American Dream, and he wants the money and lifestyle that come with being with a woman like Daisy.

-In his history, Gatsby grew up in North Dakota, and in Daisy Gatsby sees a new way of life that he would like better than the life he had before he met Dan Cody and started to plan a better future away from the poor life he was used to.
+In his history, Gatsby grew up in North Dakota.
+In Daisy, Gatsby sees a new way of life that is a lot better than the life he had before he met Dan Cody.

 Did Gatsby Really Love Daisy?

-Gatsby has a lot of love for Daisy, and that is one of the central themes in the Great Gatsby.
+Gatsby loves Daisy, and that is one of the central themes in the Great Gatsby.
 While Gatsby does care for Daisy, there are some confusing moments in the book as well.

-In Chapter 6, the reader learns that Gatsby, who originally hailed from North Dakota, just wants Daisy to admit she never loved Tom and wanted a real man like Gatsby instead.
+In Chapter 6 ( see Gatsby Chapter 6 Quotes ) , the reader learns that Gatsby just wants Daisy to admit that she never loved Tom and loved him (Gatsby) instead.

 While both Gatsby and Tom had a deep history with Daisy, only one would end up with her in the end.

 In the Great Gatsby, Dan Cody gave James Gatz his big break.
-Dan Cody was a millionaire, and he [paid good money to James Gatz (before he changed his name to Jay Gatsby) to do work for him.
-The work he did for Dan Cody led Gatz to become Gatsby and strive to make a lot more money.
+Dan Cody was a millionaire, and he paid Gatsby good money to do work for him.

 Dan Cody also left Gatsby money when he died, but Gatsby was not able to get his hands on the money because of legal matters.
 However, this inspired Gatsby to make the move to New York and chase a wealthy lifestyle, putting distance between himself and his rural North Dakota upbringing.